- Blog

 Before writing code, make a decision

-After discussing stability, clarity, saying no, and technical debt, this is the next logical step: a concrete tool to decide whether a software project should be built or not.
+The next logical step after clarity and technical debt: a concrete tool to decide whether a software project should be built or not.

 In previous posts I've insisted on a simple but uncomfortable idea: most problems in software projects don't appear in the code.
 They appear earlier, in unclear decisions, implicit assumptions, and compromises that are never explicitly discussed.